cloudfoundry/community/orgs/readme.md

 Organization members are generated according to [rfc-0002-github-members](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0002-github-members.md) and [rfc-0008-role-change-process](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0008-role-change-process.md):
 - any members specified in [orgs.yml](https://github.com/cloudfoundry/community/blob/main/orgs/orgs.yml) (should be none)
 - all contributors from [contributors.yml](https://github.com/cloudfoundry/community/blob/main/orgs/contributors.yml)
-- all working group leads and approvers specified in the [Working Group Charters](https://github.com/cloudfoundry/community/tree/main/toc/working-groups)
+- all working group leads, approvers, reviewers and bots specified in the [Working Group Charters](https://github.com/cloudfoundry/community/tree/main/toc/working-groups)
 - org admins and TOC members must not be added to org member list
+- WG leads of all github orgs are added as members to the `cloudfoundy` org to get access to the `community` repo

 ### Organization Admins
 Organization admins are: